Kavari0428/Machine-Learning-Algorithm-Reveals-Neuro-Sign-of-Income-and-ND-in-Adolescents/README.md

 2. Analysis
 3. Figures/Tables

 Pre-analysis file contains code that reads in data and creates all functions used throughout the analyses including those needed for creating figures
+   - Data is not shared
+   - You should download and collate data into a folder titled "5.1 Release"
+   - Make sure working directory is changed to match where you have your files

 Analysis file contains all execution of every analysis done for the manuscript